joshuarli/pylibgen/README.md

     $ pyenv global 3.7.1 3.6.7  # put both pyenv-managed python3.6 and python3.7 on the PATH
     $ python3.7 -m pip install tox

-To setup a virtual environment for testing + development:
+To setup and enter a virtual environment for testing + development:

     $ tox -e setup
-    $ . venv/bin/activate  # optional, useful if you do not need to run the entire tox suite of tools and tests
+    $ . venv/bin/activate

-To run all tests and pre-commit hooks (do not do this in an activated `venv` because you need pyenv `python3.6` and `python3.7`):
+To run all tests and pre-commit hooks:

-    $ tox
+    (venv) $ tox

 ## Disclaimer